mattcmerritt/managerial-dashboard/README.md

 - File contents are formatted in JSON

 Example datasets are contained in this repository under the `files` directory.
 They are named after which view they should be loaded into.
 Additionally, there is an example of an exported dataset in `patientDataset.txt` file, and there is an example of an expert recommendation file in `Expert_Recommendations.txt`.

+## Code
+A summary of the React components involved in making the app can be found in the `README.md` file located in the `src` directory.